 What Are the General Health Benefits of Turmeric for Dogs?

 Health benefits of turmeric have been praised in eastern cultures for thousands of years, but western medicine is finally catching on.
 Turmeric is a natural anti-inflammatory and painkiller.
 In fact, in a 2004 study conducted by the National Center for Biotechnology, turmeric went head to head with the reigning champ ibuprofen and came out the victor!
-This is great news for your dog suffering from osteoarthritis.
-Now he can take something just as effective as his prescribed anti-inflammatory without the added stress and damage that prescription medication puts on the liver and kidneys.

 Can My Dog Take a Pure Curcumin Supplement Instead?